trevorwslee/wasm_calculator/README.md

 Here is some little insights from the above code:
 - `mount_to_body` is the function provided by Leptos to "mount" WASM code (written in Rust) to `<body>`
 - `mount_to_body` can accept a closure which accepts no argument and returns the result of calling the `view!` macro, which is of cause also provided by Leptos.
-- Inside `view!`, we write "HTML" -- like `<div style="color:red">Hello, World!</div>` -- which even looks like plain HTML, is in fact valid Rust code to be pre-processed by the macro `view!`.
+- Inside `view!`, we write "HTML" -- like `<div style="color:red">Hello, World!</div>` -- which even looks like plain HTML, is in fact "legal" Rust code to be pre-processed by the macro `view!`.

 In fact, normally, we will be coding our WASM code, in an `App()` function, and "mount" it like
 ```